Adivive Fat Transfer

 Once obtained through liposuction, the fat is treated with a cleaning process and spinning process.
-Often Dr Lanzer will extract the stem cells from the Adivive fat transfer, and then reinject those cells into fat that is about to be transferred back into the body.
+Dr Lanzer will extract the stem cells from the Adivive fat transfer, and then reinject those cells into fat that is about to be transferred back into the body.
 The stem cells may enhance the survival of the fat.
-The process of treating the Adivive fat transfer cells after the liposuction occurs in an ultra-sterile environment, more specifically Dr Lanzer’s Day theatres and in a biological sterile cabinet.
+The process of treating the Adivive fat transfer cells after the liposuction occurs in an ultra-sterile environment, more specifically Dr Lanzer’s Day theatres.
+The fat used for the treatment is also stored in a biological sterile cabinet.

 Can You Transfer Fat from Your Stomach to Your Breast?